ammasjk/unitroot/README.md

 which the implementation relies on is in the resources folder.

 For ease of use, this version is wrapped in a simpler to use API - UnitRootEvaluator.
 However, this wrapper only provides an API to test for unit root.
-The core implementation can test for both unit roots and cointegration for up to 12 lags.
+The core implementation can test for both unit roots and cointegration for up to 12 series.
 The core implementation can also calculate critical-value for a given confidence level.

 The wrapper API and implementation is ported from the R-package fUnitRoots.
 Specifically, it is a port of the function unitrootTest.